ROSA MAR

 Ramsar Convention on Wetlands

-This theme recognises the deep connection between people, place, and water, shaped by knowledge passed through generations, ceremony, practice, and care.
-Currents of Practice will respond through art, dialogue, and site-based collaboration.
+There will be a focus on traditional knowledge of art making, cultural/traditions in artmaking and heritage..
+This theme recognises the deep connection between people, place, and water, shaped by knowledge passed through generations, a focus on Self in one’s practice, and care.

-In 2026, we honour wetlands as cultural landscapes, celebrating the traditional knowledge and heritage that connect communities to water, land, and life.’
+In 2026, we honour wetlands as cultural landscapes, celebrating the traditional knowledge and heritage that connect communities to water, land, and life.

 in residence 2024 & 2025